Web Browser Settings

 The settings described in this article should also provide some pointers for tightening the settings in all Web Browsers.

-Whichever Web Browser application you use, we recommend that you:
+Whichever Web Browser you use, we recommend you:

-- frequently close and re-open your browser to clear cookies and cache;
+• and when you do, frequently close and re-open the browser to clear cookies and cache;

 There are some Web Browser settings which you not want to tighten.